 - In Monster Hunter, there are no Experience Points to speak of... the experience belongs to the player.
 An experienced player with horrible newbie gear can and will be more successful than a newbie with great gear.

 - Much like Monster Hunter above, Demon's Souls and Dark Souls drill the players not just how to fight, but remember enemy placement, trap placement, enemy aggression range, weapon moveset, etc. An experienced player can tell what another players' rough stats are from what he/she equips and then deduce what needs to be done to counter it, usually in order of seconds.
 There are more than enough anecdotes of seasoned players zipping through the game in a fraction of the time they required to do it the first time around.

-- In FTL Faster Than Light, your crewmen directly become more able at the stations they're assigned too.
+- In FTL: Faster Than Light, your crewmen directly become more able at the stations they're assigned to.

 - In Mass Effect lore, getting the coveted N7 rank requires N6s to prove themselves in actual combat and not only survive but do so in "admirable and effective fashion".

 - The Order of the Stick prequel book "On The Origin Of PCs" deconstructs this trope by showing what happens if you take it too literally.
-Vaarsuvius, the future party wizard, is lamenting how his ascent to power is taking too long.
-Her friend Haley, the future rogue, tells him that if she wants to get more powerful, he should just become an adventurer.
-V brushes this off, saying that killing monsters isn't going to teach her more about magic and the workings of the universe.
+Vaarsuvius, the future party wizard, is lamenting how their ascent to power is taking too long.
+Their friend Haley, the future rogue, tells them that if they want to get more powerful, they should just become an adventurer.
+V brushes this off, saying that killing monsters isn't going to teach them more about magic and the workings of the universe.
 Haley points out that she recently killed a bunch of kobolds during an adventure, and when she got back to town she was better at picking locks.